raphaelrobert/privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

 authenticator_values = client_context.FinalizeBatch(token_input, blind, evaluated_elements, blinded_elements, proof)
 ~~~

-The FinalizeBatch function is similar to the Finalize function is defined in
+The `FinalizeBatch` function is a batched variant of the `Finalize` function as
-{{OPRF, Section 3.3.2}}, but accepts lists of evaluated elements and blinded
+defined in {{OPRF, Section 3.3.2}}. `FinalizeBatch` accepts lists of evaluated
-elements as input parameters:
+elements and blinded elements as input parameters, and is implemented as described
+below:

 ~~~
 Input: